TranslationalBioinformaticsUnit/Transformers-for-Multiscale-Genomics/README.md

 ![Schematic](https:<img width="1379" alt="schematic" src="https://github.com/user-attachments/assets/161a261c-20b3-4a69-84f9-c69e5acbbf40" />

-This repository supplements the manuscript **A Primer on Transformers in Single-Cell Genomics**.
+This repository supplements the manuscript **Multimodal Foundation Transformer Models for Multiscale Genomics**.
 It is designed to introduce the application of Transformer models in the analysis of single-cell genomics data, particularly for cell type annotation.

 ## Background
 Transformers, originally developed for tasks in natural language processing (NLP), have shown remarkable adaptability and success in analyzing complex patterns in high-dimensional biological datasets, such as single-cell RNA sequencing (scRNA-seq).
 By leveraging Transformers, researchers can effectively manage the sequential and intricate nature of biological data, which is pivotal for capturing essential dependencies and patterns crucial for precise cell type annotation.